g00341288/g00341288.github.io/README.md

 Detailed instructions may be found on the installation procedure [here](https://jekyllrb.com/docs/installation/) and [here](https://jekyllrb.com/docs/windows/#installation).

-If you already have a suitable development environment, you can fire up the site with the following command:
+If you already have a suitable development environment, you can fire up the site with the following command from the site root directory:

 `bundle exec jekyll serve`